Tips to Keep Your Home Secure Over the Holidays

 Turn on Exterior Lighting

 Installing floodlights around the outside of your house is a good security measure.
 Exterior lighting is especially important over the garage door and near the back and side entrances.
 Think about points of entry where bushes and fencing would otherwise provide cover for a burglar attempting to break in.
 If you already have exterior lighting, add timers and motion detectors to help deter burglars without keeping the lights on 24/7.
+Same advice goes for exterior holiday lights; try using an outdoor timer or smart outlet to switch lights on and off.

 Call the Police